MicrosoftDocs/sql-docs/docs/relational-databases/performance/manage-the-query-store.md

 - For more information on configuring and administering with the Query Store, see [Monitoring performance by using the Query Store](monitoring-performance-by-using-the-query-store.md).

-## Defaults and versions

 ### <a name="QueryStoreOptions"></a> Query Store defaults in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)]

 This section describes optimal configuration defaults in Azure SQL Database that are designed to ensure reliable operation of the Query Store and dependent features.
 Default configuration is optimized for continuous data collection, that is minimal time spent in OFF/READ_ONLY states.
-For more information about all available Query Store options, see [ALTER DATABASE SET options (Transact-SQL)](../../t-sql/statements/alter-database-transact-sql-set-options.md#query-store).
+For more information about all available Query Store options, see [ALTER DATABASE SET options (Transact-SQL)](../../t-sql/statements/alter-database-transact-sql-set-options.md#query_store_option-).

-To adjust these options as your workload grows, see [Keep Query Store adjusted to your workload](#Configure) later in this article.

 | Configuration | Description | Default | Comment |
 | --- | --- | --- | --- |